sasthasuresh7-cpu/Sass/README.md

 The OBI references indicate payments related to transportation of weighing components, electronic load cells, weight indicators, and electronic kits used for scales.
 Therefore, the transaction appears consistent with a commercial purchase of weighing equipment or related electronic components, suggesting a buyer–supplier relationship, where the focal entity may be procuring weighing system components or accessories from Weightech USA LLC for business or operational purposes.

+The alert was triggered due to recurring transactions between the originator and beneficiary.
+However, based on the OBI references, the payments relate to the purchase and transportation of weighing equipment components, including electronic load cells, weight indicators (WT27), and electronic kits used for scales.
+The counterparty, Weightech USA LLC, is identified as a distributor of weighing systems and related accessories, which aligns with the stated purpose of the transactions.
+The recurring nature of the transactions appears consistent with a commercial buyer–supplier relationship, where the focal entity is making periodic payments for the procurement of weighing equipment and related components.
+No adverse information or risk indicators have been identified from the available details.
+Hence, the transactions appear to be business-related and reasonable in nature, and the alert can be mitigated accordingly.